Tapestry: Contemporary tapestry

 Opportunities for entering juried tapestry exhibitions were beginning to happen by 1986, primarily because the American Tapestry Alliance (ATA), founded in 1982, organised biennial juried exhibitions starting in 1986.
 The biennials were planned to coincide with the Handweavers Guild or America's "Convergence" conferences.
 The new potential for seeing the work of other tapestry artists and the ability to observe how one's own work might fare in such venues profoundly increased the awareness of a community of like-minded artists.
 Regional groups were formed for producing exhibits and sharing information.

 The desire of many artists for greater interaction escalated as an international tapestry symposium in Melbourne, Australia in 1988 lead to a second organization committed to tapestry, the International Tapestry Network (ITNET).
 Its goal was to connect American tapestry artists with the burgeoning international community.
 The magazines were discontinued in 1997 as communicating digitally became a more useful tool for interactions.
 As the world has moved into the digital age, tapestry artists around the world continue to share and inspire each other's work.

 Medieval European loom, of a type still in use for smaller pieces.
 The different colours are not shown.

 By the new millennium however, fault lines had surfaced within the field.
 Many universities that previously had strong weaving components in their art departments, such as San Francisco State University, no longer offered handweaving as an option as they shifted their focus to computerized equipment.
-A primary cause for discarding the practice was the fact that only one student could use the equipment for the duration of a project whereas in most media, like painting or ceramics, the easels or potters wheels were used by several students in a day.
+A primary cause for discarding the practice was that only one student could use the equipment for the duration of a project whereas in most media, like painting or ceramics, the easels or potters wheels were used by several students in a day.
 Worldwide, people from all different cultures began adopting these forms of decor for profession and personal use.